From Wikipedia, the free encyclopedia.

 4 cloves garlic

 How to make the Roast Suckling Pig:

-Chop and saute the piglet’s liver, heart and kidney in 2 tbs. of olive oil.
+Chop and saute the piglet’s liver, heart, and kidney in 2 tbs.
+Of olive oil.
 When hot, add the white wine, reduce and remove from heat.
-The piglet is seasoned with its own liver, heart and kidneys, plus wild fennel seeds, rosemary, salt, pepper, a fair amount of garlic, coriander, nutmeg, and peperoncino.
-It is then rolled up like a large sausage, securely tied with colorless thread and roasted whole on a spit over charcoal made from aromatic wood for about 4 hours.
+The piglet, seasoned with its liver, heart, and kidneys, plus wild fennel seeds, rosemary, salt, pepper, a fair amount of garlic, coriander, nutmeg, and pepperoncini, is then rolled up like a large sausage, securely tied with colorless thread, and roasted whole on a spit over charcoal made from aromatic wood for about 4 hours.
 Cooking time varies according to the piglet’s size.
-The piglet should be basted frequently with a rosemary sprig dipped in oil and with white or red wine.
+The piglet should be basted frequently with a rosemary sprig dipped in oil and white or red wine.

-The juice and fat that collects in the drip pan (leccarda) can be used to cook potatoes and onions, which may be served together with the porchetta.
-Porchetta can also be roasted in the oven.
+The juice and fat, collected in the drip pan (leccarda), can be used to cook potatoes and onions, which may be served together with the porchetta.
+Sometimes Porchetta is also roasted in the oven.

 Porchetta is always boned to make it easier to serve and eat.

 Regional recipe from Latium, Umbria, Tuscany, Marche, Emilia-Romagna, Veneto, Basilicata, Abruzzo